CANADA STOCKS-TSX slips ahead of U.S. payrolls data; TD gains

 overall sector.

 TD Bank climbed 1.5 percent to C$78.60 after reporting its profit rose 23 percent due to stronger loan volumes at its Canadian and U.S. retail units.
-TD also raised its dividend, and briefly surpassed Royal Bank as the largest Canadian company by market capitalization.
+TD also raised its dividend.
 [ID:nN1E77U1CO]

-The strong result and dividend increase -- TD was the second Canadian bank to up its dividend in recent days -- capped a relatively healthy quarter for the country's big banks.

-"Worries about Canadian banks seem to fade away each quarter as we get strong earnings," said Schwartz.

 Gold-mining stocks added 0.6 percent, helping push the broader materials sector into positive territory even as the price of bullion eased.
 Goldcorp (G.TO) rose 2.2 percent to C$52.13, and Eldorado Gold (ELD.TO) was up 2.1 percent at C$19.91.
 [GOL/]